 And something you can be assured of is that if a nationwide H7N9 vaccination program is implemented, this will no doubt be made mandatory for school-aged children given the close proximity of students in a school setting.

 1. Medical Grade Skin Cleaner – In theory flu viruses can be transmitted 3 ways: Air, body fluids and direct contact.
 One of the best things we can do is to wash our hands and often.
 One thing that hospitals use is Chlorhexidine Gluconate, or HIBICLENS (brand name) This is used as a surgical scrub, health care personnel also use it for hand cleaning and a per-operative skin prep as well as a skin wound cleaner.
 The cleaner bonds to the skin to help create a persistent antimicrobial effect.
 It can be purchased from Amazon at the following link or you may can find it other places.
-This is where I found it.
+Hibiclens Liquid is the one I ultimately found.

 2. N95 Surgical/Filtration Mask – This will be useful for reducing person to person infection.
 The mask are currently inexpensive and readily available.

 The last three (3) items I would encourage you to get in addition to the first two (2) just in case you are the one having to care for the sick individual.

 A trash can with lid and trash bags to be placed just outside the quarantine room will also be helpful in containing the contaminated items.
 This way you will be able to remove the disposable items place them in the trash and cover.